temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

 * `--detail` (bool) -
-  Include high-detail output.
+  Include high-detail output

 ### temporal operator cluster health: Check the health of a cluster

-View information about the health of the Frontend Service.
+View information about the health of the Frontend Service

 ```
 temporal operator cluster health